 The influence of different types of dialysis fluid on lipid dysfunction could be of clinical importance.
-Examined patients were on acetate and bicarbonate dialysis and the obtained results for blood lipid parameters suggests the lipid abnormalities in both types of dialysis but there was no significant differences between these two groups of patients (Table II).
-Influence of acetate dialysis on acid-base balance in dialysis patients is well known and there are indications that dialysis fluid could have effects on lipid status of patients on chronic hemodialysis.
-Our data suggest that lipid abnormalities during hemodialysis are not influenced, amongst other factors, by the type of dialysis fluid.

-Values for TC and LDL-C indicate lower concentrations in both groups of patients and the obtained results for patients on long-term dialysis are statistically different from the control group.
+Examined patients were on acetate and bicarbonate dialysis and the obtained results for blood lipid parameters suggest the lipid abnormalities in both types of dialysis, but there was no significant difference between these two groups of patients (Table II).
+Influence of acetate dialysis on the acid-base balance in dialysis patients was well known and there are indications that the dialysis fluid could have effects on the lipid status of patients on chronic hemodialysis.
+Our data suggested that lipid abnormalities during hemodialysis are not influenced, amongst other factors, by the type of dialysis fluid.
+Values for TC and LDL-C indicate lower concentrations in both groups of patients and the results obtained for patients on long-term dialysis are statistically different from the control group.
 Although TC and LDL-C are lower, both atherogenic risk factors TC/HDL-C and LDL-C/HDL-C are elevated in both groups of patients suggesting high risk of cardiovascular diseases development.
-We and others have reported that in patients on dialysis the TC/HDL-C ratio is abnormally high (5.78 2.30) and this ratio is higher compared to CRI patients but not statistically significant (27).
+We and other authors have reported that in patients on dialysis the TC/HDL-C ratio is abnormally high (5.78±2.30) and this ratio is higher compared to CRI patients, but not statistically significant (27).

-Obtained lipoprotein profile for both patients groups, characterised with marked elevation of TG and lower HDL-C is concerned to be very atherogenic Although elevated LDL-C is a clasical atherogenic risk factor for cardiovascular disease, new evidences suggest that even normal LDL-C can be a very atherogenic particle (8).
-Indipendent of the ethyology, hypertriglyceridemia leads to prominent compositional and configurational changes of LDL-particles.
-Alteration in composition, size and configuration of LDL from diabetic and hemodialysis patients, impaired LDL receptor mediated degradation and these modified LDL particles are metabolised via nonsaturable scavanger receptors.
+The obtained lipoprotein profile for both patient groups, characterized with marked elevation of TG and lower HDL-C, is concerned to be very atherogenic.
+Although elevated LDL-C is a classical atherogenic risk factor for cardiovascular disease, new evidence suggests that even normal LDL-C can be a very atherogenic particle (8).
+Independently of the etiology, hypertriglyceridemia leads to prominent compositional and configurational changes of LDLparticles.
+Alteration in composition, size and configuration of LDL from diabetic and hemodialysis patients, impaired LDL receptor mediated degradation and these modified LDL particles are metabolized via nonsaturable scavenger receptors.

-In studies of populations without renal failure, small LDL particles have been associated with hypertriglyceridemia and a low HDL-C, abnormalities characteristic of the uremic dyslipidemia and frequently linked with insulin resistance and syndrome X. Hypertriglyceridemia usually reflects triglyceride-enrichment of VLDL, the natural precursor of LDL.
+In studies on populations without renal failure, small LDL particles have been associated with hypertriglyceridemia and a low HDL-C, abnormalities characteristic of the uremic dyslipidemia and frequently linked with insulin resistance and syndrome X. Hypertrialyceridemia usually reflects trialyceride-enrichment of VLDL, the natural precursor of LDL.
 Larger triglyceride enriched VLDL particles form a ready substrate for cholesterol ester transfer protein (CETP), which facilitates trafficking of triglyceride from VLDL to LDL in exchange for cholesterol.
 Thus, triglyceride content of the precursor VLDL is an important determinant of the size of the LDL (7).
-The resultant triglyceride-rich LDL particles are smaller and denser with alteration in the lipid-protein ratio and these leads to configuration changes of apo B which impair binding to the receptor.
-Small, dense LDL particles have a lower binding affinity for the apoprotein B/E receptor, resulting in longer residence times in plasma, prolonged exposure to oxidant injury and enchanted uptake by non-receptor dependent mechanisms.
-In addition, small, dense LDL is known to show a greater susceptibility to oxidation (28, 29).
+The resultant triglyceride-rich LDL particles are smaller and denser with alteration in the lipid-protein ratio and this leads to configuration changes of apo B which impair binding to the receptor.
+Small, dense LDL particles have a lower binding affinity for the apoprotein B/E receptor, resulting in longer residence times in plasma, prolonged exposure to oxidant injury and enchanted uptake by nonreceptor dependent mechanisms.
+In addition, small, dense LDL is known to show greater susceptibility to oxidation (28, 29).